The Foundations of Decay

 "The Foundations of Decay" is a song by the American rock band My Chemical Romance.
 It was surprise-released as a single on May 12, 2022, by Reprise Records.
-The band's first new release since "Fake Your Death" (2014), it was written by the band with lyrics by lead singer Gerard Way.
-It was produced by Doug McKean alongside Way and guitarist Ray Toro.
-Alongside the band's main lineup, the song features drummer Jarrod Alexander and keyboardist Jamie Muhoberac.
+It was written by all four band members with lyrics by lead singer Gerard Way, and produced by Doug McKean, Way, and guitarist Ray Toro.
+Alongside the band's main lineup, it features drummer Jarrod Alexander and keyboardist Jamie Muhoberac.
+It was the band's first release since the single "Fake Your Death" (2014).

-"The Foundations of Decay" has been described as a progressive rock, gothic rock, and post-hardcore song with elements from other genres like doom metal and arena rock.
-Its lyrics focus on the band's history, legacy and its correlating events, such as the September 11 attacks, which played a role in the creation of the band.
-It also explores ideas such as incorruptibility, canonization, and misogyny.
+The song has been described as progressive rock, gothic rock, and post-hardcore, with elements from several rock and heavy metal genres.
+Its lyrics focus on the band's history and legacy, as well as the September 11 attacks, which resulted in the band's creation.
+They also explore ideas such as incorruptibility, canonization, and misogyny.

-The song was well received from critics, who highlighted the song's composition and themes.
-Some publications considered it one of the best songs released in 2022.
+"The Foundations of Decay" was well received by critics, who praised its composition and themes.
+Several publications considered it one of the best songs released in 2022.
 It charted in several countries, reaching number 1 on the Rock & Metal chart in the United Kingdom and number 132 on the Billboard Global 200.
-The song was later released onto mainstream rock radio on May 17 through Warner Records, and the band debuted it live at the Eden Project that same day.
-It was used as an opening song for multiple dates on their reunion tour.
+On May 16, the band debuted it live at the Eden Project, and Warner Records released the song onto mainstream rock radio a day later.
+It was used as the opening song for every show of the band's Reunion Tour afterwards.